Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 ---

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
-This page assumes the format of Minecraft 1.26.10
+This page assumes the format of Minecraft 1.26.10 <!-- EntityEnderInventoryComponent is in preview here.
+Ensure you update/delete the note further down the article when changing this! -->
 :::

-In Scripting API, most of the core features are implemented in the `@minecraft/server` module, which contains lots of methods to interact with Minecraft world, including entities, blocks, dimensions, and more.
+The Script API, with most core features being implemented in the `@minecraft/server` module, contains many methods to interact with Minecraft world, including entities, blocks, dimensions, and more.
 This article contains a basic introduction to some of the core API mechanics.
-For more detailed information please visit the [Microsoft documentation](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/minecraft-server) pages.
+For more detailed information, please visit the [Microsoft Learn documentation pages](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/minecraft-server).

 ## Setup